“If you’re not prepared to be wrong, you’ll never come up with anything original”

 Here’s what else I did in June…

 As always, the month started with my work for Custom PC Magazine.
 That involved interviewing the team behind the failed Gravitaz Kickstarter to see what personal and professional impact it has when crowd funding fails, as well as securing an image exclusive for Brendan Chung’s 30 Flights of Loving.
-I also wrote a whole load of reviews and previews, including one of the rather interesting Home by Benjamin Rivers.
+I also wrote a whole load of reviews and previews, including the rather interesting Home by Benjamin Rivers.

 After my work with Custom PC, I moved on to some work for ITProPortal, writing a trilogy of articles which haven’t yet been published and which I can’t yet talk about.
 Hm.